Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 TSAN_OPTIONS="suppressions=$PWD/tsan-suppressions" python my_test.py
 ```

-This would use a suppressions file name `tsan-suppressions` located in the
+This would use a suppressions file named `tsan-suppressions` located in the
 current directory.

 ### Using suppressions files from other projects